luciano665/U.S-Medical-Insurance-Costs-analysis/README.md

 ## Future Work

 Future analyses could incorporate more variables, such as age, specific health conditions, and employment status, to deepen the understanding of insurance cost determinants.
+Additional graphical analyses could further elucidate the relationships between these factors and insurance costs.